 8. Use clear plastic totes to identify things you use frequently

 This is one of our favorite tips.
-If you get claustrophobic thinking about storing your precious belongings in boxes and then losing track of them, clear plastic totes are an ideal solution.
-Not only can you see what you’ve stored in each individual tote, but they’re also easy to stack and you don’t have to worry about the sides buckling.
+If you get claustrophobic thinking about storing your precious belongings in boxes and then losing track of them, see-through containers are an ideal solution.
+Not only can you see what you’ve stored in each individual box or tote, but they’re also easy to stack and you don’t have to worry about the sides buckling.

-9. It’s easier to declutter when you recycle
+9. It’s easier to declutter your home when you recycle

 10. Donate what you don’t need or use frequently

 Here at Metro, we believe in doing the right thing.
 That means donating little-used items that may be of benefit to other families this holiday season.
 Reach out to local charities, or even list your belongings in the “Free” section of Craigslist.

 The holidays are a special time of year.
 It’s when we gather together with family and friends to celebrate the year that was and look ahead to the year to come.

 Still need more storage space before your the holiday guests arrive?

 Thanks to flexible month-to-month leases, there’s no need to lock yourself into a long-term storage contract.
 So you can rent any size storage for as much or as little time as you need.